 Take a professional approach to your risk assessment

 The Security Industry Authority is responsible for regulation of the private security industry in Britain.
 This body was set up under the terms of the Private Security Industry Act 2001.
 Anyone responsible for organising an event should consider the implications of the Act for their particular event.
-With this in mind, the SIA strongly advises event organisers carry out a risk assessment at an early stage.
+With this in mind, the SIA strongly advises event organisers carry out a cyber security risk assessment at an early stage.
 This will help identify whether there will be a requirement for security guards to carry out what are referred to as ‘designated activities’ under the terms of the Act (i.e. those activities such as door supervision, close protection and CCTV surveillance, for which specific licences are required).
 More generally, a risk assessment will help identify whether any specific licences are required from the local authority (e.g. a Temporary Event Notice).

 Contacting the licensing authority at the earliest possible stage enables you to flag up and deal with any likely requirements in a timely manner – saving any unnecessary hassle later on.